FIRST BOOK OF AḎAM AND ḤAWWAH 16

 6 For he thought the sun was Elohim.

-7 Inasmuch as while he was in the garden and heard the voice of Elohim and the sound He made in the garden, and feared Him, Aḏam never saw the brilliant light of the sun, neither did the flaming heat thereof touch his body.
+7 Because while he was in the garden and heard the voice of Elohim and the sound He made in the garden, and feared Him, Aḏam never saw the brilliant light of the sun, neither did its flaming heat touch his body.

-8 Therefore was he afraid of the sun when flaming rays of it reached him.
-He thought Elohim meant to plague him therewith all the days He had decreed for him.
+8 Therefore he was afraid of the sun when flaming rays of it reached him.
+He thought Elohim meant to plague him with it all the days He had decreed for him.

-9 For Aḏam also said in his thoughts, as Elohim did not plague us with darkness, behold, He has caused this sun to rise and to plague us with burning heat.
+9 For Aḏam also said in his thoughts, that Elohim did not plague them with darkness but He had caused this sun to rise and to plague them with burning heat.

-10 But while he was thus thinking in his heart, the Word of Elohim came unto him and said:
+10 But while he was thinking like this in his heart the Word of Elohim came to him and said:

 13 And Elohim ceased to commune with Aḏam.